akash-network/docs/guides/provider.md

 EOF
 ```

-Note that `PROVIDER_DOMAIN` is the IP address of the provider remote machine.
+Note that `PROVIDER_DOMAIN` is the address (or an IP) of the provider remote machine.

 You may optionally declare a list of attributes associated with your provider by adding the following information to `provider.yaml`